josephanimate2021/ArchipelagoOoA/README.md

 Archipelago 0.6.2 or newer were not able to use the apworld to play The Legend of Zelda: Oracle of Ages Randomizer.
 Besides, work on adding new options was already started on this repo anyway at the time of forking this one which was posted on Discord by Ishigh1 on the Archipelago Discord Server.

 ## Options I am thinking about addding.
-*  Shuffle Old Men - In Seasons, there are mutiple small trees that you can burn with Ember Seeds which reveals a staircase where you can go inside and either get rupees from the old man or the old man takes the rupees, all of that from fixing the door.
-As far as I know with Ages, there are two trees in the same spot of Rolling Ridge Past & Present where you burn them and both reveal a staircase leading to the exact same old man.
 * Shuffle Business Scrubs - Just like in Seasons, there are business scrubs that sell items to you for a certain price.
 Just like in Seasons Archipelago Randomizer, we can carry that over.
 * Placed Essences - In Seasons Archipelago Randomizer, you can set how many essences are placed in the world.
 Well with Ages, I figured why not apply ths same logic as well.
 This will make some dungeons barren while the Required Essences option is set which makes more sense so that the user isn't just going into a dungeon with junk items and getting an essense at the end.
 This will cause them to get more essenses than what they need.
 * Shuffle Essences - In Seasons Archipelago Randomizer, when that option is set, Essences will be placed anywhere in the world instead of dungeons.